seud0nym/tch-gui-unhide/extras/README.md

 `uci set adblock.global.adb_fetchutil='curl'`
 `uci commit adblock`
 #### Post-Installation Configuration
-- Configure IPv4 DNS Servers under Local Network to "RSP/ISP DNS Servers"
+- Configure the IPv4 Primary DNS Server under Local Network to the local device (depending on your version of tch-gui-unhide, this will be "RSP/ISP DNS Servers", "Custom WAN DNS Servers", or the device variant (e.g. "DJA0230" or "DJA0231"))
+- Leave the IPV4 Secondary DNS Server as blank
 - Configure your preferred DNS Servers under Internet Access
 - Enable DNS Intercept under Firewall (leave DNS Server Address blank)
 #### Changes External to the GUI